-I’ve never used a rechargeable headlamp, and was a little skeptical of weight and burn time, so I did quite a bit of research before making my choice.
-This included reading too many headlamp reviews, and squinting at A LOT of tiny little manufacturer specifications.
-After literally hours of research, I’ve decided my primary criteria are those listed below.
+I’ve never used a rechargeable headlamp and was a little skeptical of weight and burn time, so I researched before making my choice.
+This included reading too many headlamp reviews and squinting at A LOT of manufacturer specifications written in tiny print.
+My primary criteria are those listed below.

 - Lumens/Light Beam

 Other criteria, like how it looks, comfort, durability, beam focus, and beam direction, are also important but not as critical.